KerryAlsace/video-game-wiki/SPEC.md

 Specs:
 - [x] Use Angular to build the app
-- [ ] Must contain some sort of nested views
+- [x] Must contain some sort of nested views
+  All game pages are nested within the home page
-- [ ] Must contain some sort of searching as well as filtering based on some criteria.
+- [x] Must contain some sort of searching as well as filtering based on some criteria.
 Ex: All items in the "fruit" category, or all tasks past due
-  Games can be filtered by platform, genre, and publisher
+  Games can be filtered by platform, genre, and publisher, things the game is good for, and search
-- [ ] Must contain at least one page that allows for dynamic updating of a single field of a resource.
+- [x] Must contain at least one page that allows for dynamic updating of a single field of a resource.
 Ex: Allow changing of quantity in a shopping cart
+  Can add a review to a game page, which dynamically updates the game reviews list
 - [x] Links should work correctly.
 Ex: Clicking on a product in a list, should take you to the show page for that product Links use ui-sref and direct the user to the correct place
-- [ ] Data should be validated in Angular before submission The new game form uses Angular validations before submitting
+- [x] Data should be validated in Angular before submission The new game form uses Angular validations before submitting
 - [x] Must talk to the Rails backend using $http and Services Uses $http and a GamesFactory for communicating with Rails backend